khalil-research/PyEPO/docs/source/content/tutorial.rst

 Tutorial
 ++++++++

-This quickstart guide aims to demonstrate the fundamental mechanisms for utilizing ``PyEPO`` and highlights the modeling capabilities of ``PyEPO`` on a diverse set of predict-then-optimize problems.
+This guide demonstrates how to use ``PyEPO`` for modeling and solving predict-then-optimize problems.

 .. toctree::
    :maxdepth: 2